 Purpose: to create a marketing action plan.

-(Note that this SWOT analysis example is specifically focused on the marketing of this small business.
-While a SWOT analysis may be conducted as an overview of a business, they're particularly useful for planning purposes when they're focused on a specific aspect of a business's operations or as an aid for making decisions - in this case, decisions about how best to market this fictional dog grooming business.)
+Note that this SWOT analysis example is specifically focused on the marketing of this small business.
+While a SWOT analysis may be conducted as an overview of a business, it's particularly useful for planning purposes when it's focused on a specific aspect of a business's operations or as an aid for making decisions—in this case, decisions about how best to market a fictional dog grooming business.